meesterdude/active_interface/README.md

   gem 'active_interface'
 ```

 Then Bundle install.
 Now create a directory like `app/interfaces` and put your first interface there.
+Any methods defined (or attributes specified in `REQUIRED_ATTRIBUTES`) will be enforced on the class the interface is appended to.

 ```
 module ExampleInterface
   extend ActiveInterface::Base

+  REQUIRED_ATTRIBUTES = %i[size count count=].freeze

   def example
     super